 South Greenland - Prelude

 I compiled a long list of all the things I would have to buy, test, and arrange.
 For every bullet point I crossed three more arose.
 I did the usual stuff such as buying flights and planning a route, but also needed to figure out if I could buy gas canisters in Greenland, if there was an ATM, and buy paddles and a life-vest.
 After several months of preparation I was finally ready to go.
-I would fly via Copenhagen to Narsarsuaq and there make two roughly 10 day long hikes in a figure 8 shape.
+I would fly via Copenhagen to Narsarsuaq and there walk two roughly 10 day long hikes in a figure 8 shape.
 I had tested everything I would bring at least twice and researched as much as I could about the route and Greenland in general.
 I hadn't trained a ridiculous amount, but was in decent shape because of all my cycling.

 On top of all this I was doing my PhD research.
 The two weeks before I left felt really strange.
-The transition from a laboratory with chemicals and expensive equipment, to being completely alone in the wild with only the most vital resources was hard to imagine.
-It probably sounds a bit exaggerated, but it really felt like my life would pause on a predetermined moment and I would start a completely different life for the next 4 weeks.
+The transition from a laboratory with chemicals and expensive equipment to being completely alone in the wild with only the most vital resources was difficult to imagine.
+It probably sounds a bit exaggerated, but it really felt like my life would pause on a predetermined moment and I would start a completely different life for the following 4 weeks.
 To get in the mood and break the no-shave record of my Iceland trip I didn't shave my beard the week before.
 On June 30th 2014, after half a year of preparations, the moment finally arrived.
 What had I gotten myself into now...

 The majority of my equipment